-CO1 Applying the relative notions in the respective areas and finding the results. to K5 CO2 Analyzing results with the existing results.
-K3 t CO3 Interpreting the results with suitable examples.
+CO1 Remembering the fundamental notions to undergo a project 8 CO2 Understanding the necessary concepts in the respective area of research 3 to K5 CO3 Applying the relative notions in the respective areas and finding the results. \simeq CO4 Analyzing results with the existing results.
+CO5 Interpreting the results with suitable examples.